shepherdviolet/glacimon/docs/spi/preload.md

 ## CheckSum

 * After the preload, you can get a checkSum value.
-* Add the VM option '-Dglaciion.conf.preload.checksum=false` to disable checkSum calculation
+* Add the VM option '-Dglacimonspi.conf.preload.checksum=false` to disable checkSum calculation

 ### What will cause the CheckSum change?

-* Increase and decrease of extension points (Glaciion interface)
+* Increase and decrease of extension points (GlacimonSpi interface)
 * Implementation changes / additions / reductions (including order and name)
 * Injection properties changes(Including adjustment with VM options)